jemmy512/book-notes/CS/refactoring-2.md

 * The second aspect I want to call your attention to is how small the steps were to remove volumeCredits:
     1. Split Loop (227) to isolate the accumulation
     2. Slide Statements (223) to bring the initializing code next to the accumulation
-    3. Extract Function (106) to create a function for calculating the total
+    3. `Extract Function` to create a function for calculating the total
     4. `Inline Variable` to remove the variable completely

 In particular, should a test fail during a refactoring, if I can’t immediately see and fix the problem, I’ll revert to my last good commit and redo what I just did with smaller steps.